-Revenues are recognized when control of services is transferred to customers, in an amount that reflects the consideration JFS expects to be entitled to charge for those services.
+Program service fee revenues are recognized when control of services is transferred to customers, in an amount that reflects the consideration JFS expects to be entitled to charge for those services.
 JFS does not have any significant financing components as payment is generally received in advance of providing the service.
 Any costs incurred to obtain a contract are expensed as incurred when the amortization period is less than a year.